shaneknapp/cal-icor-hubs/README.md

 for good measure.

 ## SSL: LetsEncrypt Strategy

-The Berkeley-based SPA email address, cal-icor-support@berkeley.edu, is the contact email used to create the SSL certificate for the datahub at [LetsEncrypt](https://letsencrypt.org/).
+The Berkeley-based SPA email address, <cal-icor-support@berkeley.edu>, is the contact email used to create the SSL certificate for the datahub at [LetsEncrypt](https://letsencrypt.org/).
 The address is only used by LetsEncrypt when there is a problem renewing the certificate.